nostrapps/nostrank/README.md

 2. **Initial Assignment:** Assign each node a preliminary score.
 For simplicity, you could start with an equal score for every node.
 For a network with `N` nodes, this could be `1/N`.

-3. **Iterations:** Perform the iterative PageRank computation.
+3. **Iterations:** Perform the iterative NostRank computation.
 For each node `i`, distribute its current score across its outgoing edges.
 The score for each neighboring node `j` is updated based on the weight of the edge from `i` to `j` and the current score of `i`.

 4. **Damping Factor:** Implement a damping factor `d`, typically set to `0.85`.
 This is to account for the fact that not all trust or reputation is passed through interactions.
 Therefore, each node retains a portion `(1 - d)` of its score, and only distributes a portion `d` of its score to its neighbors.